zephyrproject-rtos/zephyr/boards/arm/frdm_k64f/doc/index.rst

 ===

 The FRDM-K64F board does not come with an onboard CAN transceiver.
-In order to use the CAN bus, an external CAN bus tranceiver must be connected to ``PTB18`` (``CAN0_TX``) and ``PTB19`` (``CAN0_RX``).
+In order to use the CAN bus, an external CAN bus transceiver must be connected to ``PTB18`` (``CAN0_TX``) and ``PTB19`` (``CAN0_RX``).

 Programming and Debugging